dvd101x/Engineering-Solver/README.md

 ## [Ace](https://ace.c9.io/)

-Ace is used for it's editing capabilities in the browser.
+Ace is used for its editing capabilities in the browser.
 You can access the quick menu by pressing `F1`